 Producers Direct works principally with smallholder producer organisations located in East Africa and Latin America.
 Working with these vulnerable producer organisations can affect capacity to deliver on partnership agreements according to defined timelines and targets.
-Throughout 2021, Covid-19 remained a dominant external factor affecting achievement - with the detrimental impacts of Covid-19 spanning both on the livelihoods of smallholder communities where Producers Direct works, as well as the socio-economic consequences of Covid-19 in the UK and internationally where Producers Direct's team members, donors and other strategic partners are located.

 Smallholder farmers represent one of the most vulnerable groups to climate change, with changing climatic conditions continuing to exacerbate the challenges faced by smallholder farmers.
 Climate-related challenges include vulnerability to natural disasters, prolonged droughts and associated detrimental impacts of these changing climatic conditions on crop production.

 Current market systems typically do not incentivise the management of climate resilient food systems and agricultural landscapes.
 With food shocks related to extreme weather events becoming increasingly frequent, smallholders are facing the double burden of increasing productivity and resilience without receiving the information and tools needed for it.
 Typically, smallholders face and confront climate risks with minimal access to external data.